polterguy/magic.data.cql/README.md

-# CQL IO and logging data adapters for Magic and Hyperlambda
+# CQL IO and logging adapters for Hyperlambda

-This data adapter contains alternative file system services, implementing `IFileService`, `IFolderService`, and `IStreamService`, allowing you to use it interchangeable as a _"virtual file system"_ for cases where you want to have 100% stateless magic instances, which is important if you're using Magic in a Kubernetes cluster or something similar, load balancing invocations, virtually resolving files and folders towards a virtual file system.
+This data adapter contains alternative NoSQL file system services, implementing `IFileService`, `IFolderService`, and `IStreamService`, allowing you to use as an interchangeable _"virtual file system"_ for cases where you want to have 100% stateless magic instances, which is important if you're using Magic in a Kubernetes cluster or something similar, load balancing invocations, virtually resolving files and folders towards a virtual file system.
 If you take this path you'll have to configure your _"appsettings.json"_ file such as illustrated further down in this document.
-The project also contains a log implementation service you can use that will create log entries in a CQL based storage of your choice.
+The project also contains an `ILogger` implementation service you can use that will create log entries in a NoSQL based storage of your choice.
 See below for details about how to configure this.

 ## Configuration

 The primary configuration for the project to apply for your _"appsettings.json"_ file can be found below.
+Notice, the IO and log services requires you to use `generic` as your cluster name, and you cannot change this.

 ```json
 {